AI-4-SE/GreenIDE/README.md

 1. Start the Backend
 2. Start VSCode
 3. Open a software system on VSCode (we provided models for Kanzi and Density-Converter)
-4. After some soconds (~5 seconds) the configuration dialog opens
+4. After some seconds (~5 seconds) the configuration dialog opens
 5. Start debugging

 ## Developers
-* Groug 05 of the Software-Technik Praktikum of the Leipzig University 2021
+* Group 05 of the Softwaretechnik-Praktikum of the Leipzig University 2021